mrejichacko/BetterBlooms/README.txt

 │   ├── sampling_effort_gardens_plants_aggregated.txt
 │   └── sampling_effort_gardens_plants_aggregated_per_date.txt
 │
-├── environments # these environments are provided for ease of use, but will be created in the process of running the scripts │   ├── 1a_1b_environment.RData
+├── environments # files in here will be created in the process of running the scripts │   ├── 1a_1b_environment.RData # example name
-│   └── 3a_environment.RData
+│   └── 3a_environment.RData # example name
 │
 ├── raw_data
 │   ├── explanatory_variables.txt # Data from: Frey, D. & Moretti, M. A comprehensive dataset on cultivated and spontaneously growing vascular plants in urban gardens.
 Data in Brief 25, 103982 (2019).